AmmarTheDeveloper/MysqlRemoteAccess/README.md

 ### MySQL Configuration
 we have do some configuration in mysql for giving remote access of our database.
 #### Steps For Mysql Configuration
-> 1.Open File Explorer And On TaskBar Click On View Then Check The Hidden Files Checkbox\
+> 1. Open File Explorer And On TaskBar Click On View Then Check The Hidden Files Checkbox\

-> 2.Then Open  ProgramData Folder Present In C: Drive
+> 2. Then Open  ProgramData Folder Present In C: Drive

-> 3.Then Open MySqL Folder Then Go To MySQL Server Folder Then Find my.ini File
+> 3. Then Open MySqL Folder Then Go To MySQL Server Folder Then Find my.ini File

-> 4.Then Open It In notepad++(Run Notepad as administrator)
+> 4. Then Open It In notepad++(Run Notepad as administrator)

 > 5. Then Find [mysqld] in my.ini File After Opening